Jimaxibok/timmy-portfolio/content/2020-07-27-Using-Redux-with-React/index.md

 We now have a fully running react-redux application.
 New reducers can be created in the reducers folder, actions created in the actions folder then connected to the combineReducers export.

-For a video tutorial check [gatsby docs](https://www.gatsbyjs.org/docs/)
+For a video tutorial check [this youtube tutorial](https://www.youtube.com/watch?v=CVpUuw9XSjY&t=2020s)

+Thanks a lot in advance for your feedback and for your reading!